 How many residents are in each class?

-Two, for a total of six residents.
+There are two in each class, for a total of six residents.

 What is the call schedule?